Skip to content

 • System maintenance: Automated payroll systems require ongoing maintenance, such as annual tax table reviews, integration updates when connected systems change, and configuration adjustments when employment laws change.
 Businesses that treat go-live as the finish line rather than the starting point encounter compliance failures and integration breakdowns as the business and regulatory environment evolves.

 • Technology dependence: Full reliance on an automated system without manual fallback procedures creates operational risk if the system becomes unavailable or is discontinued.
-Businesses should maintain documented manual payroll procedures for emergency use and confirm that payroll data can be exported from the system in a standard format in case a provider change is needed.
+Businesses should maintain documented manual payroll procedures for emergency use and confirm that payroll data can be exported in a standard format in case a provider change is needed.

 How does payroll automation help businesses prepare for the future?